Radial head fracture - aftercareElbow fracture - radial head - aftercare

 - Talk with your health care provider before using these medicines if you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or internal bleeding in the past.

-Follow the instructions about your sling or splint that your health care provider gave you.
-Your health care provider will tell you when you can:
+Follow the instructions about your sling or splint that your provider gave you.
+Your provider will tell you when you can:

 - Start moving your shoulder, wrist, and fingers while wearing your sling or splint